Financial Accounting and Reporting Section

 • Consideration for the award will be based on the cumulative impact the candidates’ works have had and continues to have on academic thought.

 Given the listed criteria, the expectation is that the choice of the award winner is likely to be uncontroversial and would be viewed as a celebration of path-breaking contributions to financial accounting research, with the award given only when a candidate meets the criteria.
-FARS members may submit nominations of candidates meeting the above criteria to the Chair of the Lifetime Achievement & PhD Mentoring Awards Committee by September 1st
+FARS members may submit nominations of candidates meeting the above criteria to the Chair of the Lifetime Achievement & PhD Mentoring Awards Committee by September 15th, annually.

 Lifetime Achievement Award Winners